JOHNNY CASH - THE MAN IN BLACK

 Johnny and June inside the Royal Garden Hotel, Kensington, London and, on the right, in Hyde Park for a photograph session for members of the media.

-A selection of photographs taken in Hyde Park and inside the Royal Garden Hotel, Kensington, London.
+A selection of photographs taken in Hyde Park and inside the Royal Garden Hotel, Kensington, London, in 1968.

-The Johnny Cash Tour Bus taken in Tennessee during the 1970's - Photograph © Stan Laundon.
+The Johnny Cash Tour Bus taken outside his home in Hendersonville, Tennessee, during the 1970's.
+Photograph copyright © Stan Laundon.

 Copyright © Stan Laundon.com